-The atelier is open to children aged 7 to 11.
+The atelier is open to children from 7 to 11 years old.
 Participation in both meetings is required.

 Cost € 20 each / € 15 each for siblings.